 Exams: There will be two exams as part of the course.
-The first will be a mid-term, which will focus on Modules 1-5.
-The second will be a final exam.
-It will focus primarily on Modules 6-10, but include some questions from Modules 1-5.
+The first will be a mid-term (120 pts), which will focus on Modules 1-6.
+The second will be a final exam (200 pts).
+It will focus primarily on Modules 7-12, but include some questions from Modules 1-6.
 It is not a "cumulative exam" as such, but will require some review of the Mid-Term.
+You will have 120 minutes to complete each exam.

 Analysis, Commentary, or Op-ed Project: Students will write a 1500-2000 word analysis, commentary, or opinion piece reflecting on, or reacting to, a critical topic of a student's choice that was covered in class.
 This project will be cumulative insofar as students will be required to turn in portions of this assignment throughout the semester.
 This will help students not only complete the project, but also develop their ideas with sufficient time and input from their professor and fellow students.
-The TOPIC for this project will be due at the end of Module 3.
+The TOPIC for this project will be due at the end of Module 5.
 The THESIS, or main IDEA or ARGUMENT, of the piece will be due at the end of Module 7.
-The OUTLINE for the project will be due at the end of Module 8.
-The DRAFT will be due at the end of Module 10.
+The OUTLINE for the project will be due at the end of Module 9.
+The DRAFT will be due at the end of Module 11.
 The FINAL PROJECT will be due at the end of the course.